Johnams/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints a Hello world.
+a script that prints “Hello, World”